linode/docs/docs/guides/web-servers/cherokee/deploy-websites-with-a-cherokee-web-server-on-ubuntu-12-04/index.md

 modified_by:
   name: Linode
 published: 2012-10-10
-title: 'Deploy Websites with a Cherokee Web Server on Ubuntu 12.04'
+title: 'How to Deploy Websites with a Cherokee Web Server on Ubuntu 12.04'
 external_resources:
  - '[Cherokee Web Server Documentation](http://www.cherokee-project.com/doc/)'
  - '[Host Web Apps with Cherokee and PHP-FastCGI on Ubuntu 10.04 LTS (Lucid)](/docs/web-servers/cherokee/php-fastcgi-ubuntu-10-04-lucid)'